nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 [this](https://monorepo.tools/) online resource that goes more into the monorepos world and what options are out there.

-Thanks Jared Palmer and Vercel for making Turborepo!
+Big thanks too Jared Palmer and Vercel for making Turborepo!